2018–19 Basketball Champions League: Regular season

-The 32 teams are drawn into four groups of eight, with the restriction that teams from the same country cannot be drawn against each other.
+The 32 teams are drawn into four groups of eight, with the restriction that teams from the same country could not be drawn against each other.
 In each group, teams play against each other home-and-away, in a round-robin format.
 The group winners, runners-up, third-placed teams and fourth-placed teams, advance to the round of 16, while the fifth-placed teams and sixth-placed teams enter the 2018–19 FIBA Europe Cup playoffs.

 A total of 32 teams play in the regular season: 26 teams which enter in this stage, and the 6 winners of the third qualifying round.
 The regular season will start on 9 October 2018 and end 6 February 2019.

 Draw

 Teams were divided into two pots according to the club ranking published by the organization.
 Twelve teams were named seeded teams while the rest would be unseeded teams.